memmaker/vigilo-confido/readme.txt

 Mod.io page: https://openxcom.mod.io/vigilo-confido

 The mod is feature complete and playable but has only seen testing by me.
+So it will probably still contain bugs.

 === Features ===

  - 5 soldier classes (Ranger, Grenadier, Specialist, Sniper, Psi Operative)
  - ~50 scripted abilities with unique skills for each class
  - 500+ callsigns for each soldier class
- - 20+ cutscenes from the remakes
+ - 20+ cutscenes from the remakes (removed due to licensing reasons)
  - 200+ voice files (Unit responsonse sounds)
  - 8 new alien units (Cyber Floater, Thin Man, Berserker, Armored Muton, Sectopod Drone, Muton Elite, Andromedon, Outsider)
  - 3 new weapon types in T1, T2 & T3 versions (Swords, Shotguns, Sniper Rifles)